e2b-dev/e2b-cookbook/examples/self-healing-playwright-tests/README.md

 ## How healing actually works

-The non-obvious bit is what we feed back to the LLM after a failure.
-From `src/healer.ts`:
+The non-obvious bit is what we feed back to the LLM after a failure:

-1. **System rules** tell the LLM to dump `await page.content()` to `/app/failure.html` before throwing on any test failure.
-Without this, healing degrades to guessing from `stderr` alone.
+1. **The runner injects a `test.afterEach` capture hook** into the generated test before each attempt (sentinel-bracketed, stripped and reattached on every heal).
+On any failed test it writes `await page.content()` to a known path inside the sandbox.
+The LLM never has to remember to do this — see "Battle-tested patterns" below for why that matters.
 2. **The runner** reads that snapshot off the sandbox filesystem after the failed run.
+3. **The healer classifies the failure** (`strict_mode_violation`, `locator_not_found`, `timeout`, `assertion_failed`, `unknown`) and steers the prompt accordingly.
+Strict-mode violations in particular get a dedicated hint pointing at three concrete fix patterns instead of letting the LLM re-emit equivalent fragile locators.
-3. **The heal prompt** includes the previous code, the truncated stdout/stderr, and the page snapshot, with an explicit instruction to prefer role / accessible-name / data-testid selectors over brittle CSS paths.
+4. **The heal prompt** includes the previous code, the truncated stdout/stderr, the page snapshot, and the failure-type-specific hint.
-4. **Each retry** spins up a fresh sandbox, so failures don't compound.
+5. **Each retry** spins up a fresh sandbox, so failures don't compound.

 `HEAL_MAX_ATTEMPTS` caps the loop (default `3`).